Career Timeline of Shelby Miller: Major Achievements and Milestones

 2009: Drafted by the Cardinals

-June 2011: Promoted to the Springfield Cardinals
+June 2011: Promotion to Springfield Cardinals

 September 5, 2012: MLB Debut

-2012: Began season with Memphis Redbirds
+2012: Season with Memphis Redbirds

 May 10, 2013: First Career Shutout

-November 17, 2014: Traded to the Atlanta Braves
+November 17, 2014: Traded to the Braves

 2014: Traded to the Braves

-2014: Complete-Game Shutout
+2014: Complete-Game Shutout Against the Blue Jays

-May 5, 2015: Complete game shutout
+May 5, 2015: Complete Game Shutout Against Phillies

 On May 5, 2015, Shelby Miller threw a complete game shutout in just 99 pitches against the Philadelphia Phillies.

-December 9, 2015: Traded to the Arizona Diamondbacks
+December 9, 2015: Traded to the Diamondbacks

-2015: Named to the MLB All-Star Game
+2015: MLB All-Star Game Selection

-February 2017: Contract worth 4.7 million
+February 2017: Arbitration Contract

 In February 2017, Shelby Miller was granted a contract worth $4.7 million via arbitration.

-November 30, 2018: Non-tendered by Diamondbacks
+November 30, 2018: Non-Tendered by Diamondbacks

 On November 30, 2018, the Diamondbacks non-tendered Shelby Miller, making him a free agent.

-January 9, 2019: Joined the Texas Rangers
+January 9, 2019: Joined Texas Rangers

 On January 9, 2019, Shelby Miller joined the Texas Rangers on a one-year contract.